 - Over-correcting an image in post-production

 Post-production includes the finishing touch that is put on a rendered image, which at Nightnurse Images is done in Photoshop.
 A mistake related to this finishing part of the image process includes over-doing it in Photoshop.
 This can happen because you are trying to compensate for deficiencies in the rendered image, mostly lighting or material properties.
-However, these correction will often result in an artificial-looking image.
-The human eye is amazing – it will catch when objects, materials and lightning do not match.
-This irritation can be a desired effect – but if it simply happens, it can become irritating.
+However, these corrections will often result in an artificial-looking image.
+The human eye is amazing – it will catch when objects, materials, and lightning do not match.
+This irritation can be the desired effect – but if it simply happens, it can become irritating.

 This mistake is about failing to understand or recognize what it is, that the customer actually wants, and therefore ending up creating a picture that they are not happy with.
 This will lead to hours of lost work effort.
 Especially, in situations when the customers themselves are not really aware of what they want, this mistake can easily occur.

 How to fix it: This mistake can be fixed by making sure that you communicate clearly with your customer, and that you make sure that they understand your wording, vision, and intentions.
 And lastly, be sure that you are nor pushing your own vision above that of your customer – unless you are hired to do just that.
 Then push hard.

 NB.
 The mistakes are not presented in a prioritized manner – they are simply just presented as a numbered collection.
 Which is certainly not conclusive.
 We’ll make sure to collect snags as they happen…